 Part of Rockdale County’s stormwater program is to conduct educational outreach programs such as the storm drain stenciling project, cleanup events and educational programs with private groups and schools.

 A storm drain marker or stencil is a 4-inch diameter plastic decal with the message “No Dumping, Drains to Stream”.
 During the storm drain stenciling program, volunteers attach the stencils with glue to local storm drain inlets or structures to remind the general public not to pour or dump anything into storm drains.

-The Stormwater Utility has implemented a new twist on the existing storm drain stenciling program where volunteers now meet annually at Johnson Park for a fun-filled morning of stenciling drains!
+The Department of Stormwater Management has implemented a new twist on the existing storm drain stenciling program where volunteers now meet annually at Johnson Park for a fun-filled morning of stenciling drains!
 Breakfast, t-shirts and snacks are provided for this half-day event of learning about pollution prevention.
 Volunteers are quickly trained how to stencil drains, then receive their box of equipment full of supplies to get the job done.
 Girl and Boy Scouts are encouraged to attend, because they receive a patch for storm drain stenciling.
 This program is a great opportunity for volunteers, businesses, neighborhood associations, students, and youth groups to be a solution to downstream stormwater pollution and to eliminate pollution at its source!